Friar's Balsam (horse): 1888: three-year-old season

 Friar's Balsam had been the favourite for the 2000 Guineas and Epsom Derby throughout the winter and spring.
 A small field of six went to post for the 2000 Guineas.
 Ridden by Tom Cannon, Friar's Balsam was the 1/3 favourite, Ayrshire was at 100/12 and Orbit was 100/8.
 Friar's Balsam began near the rear, but he never came to the front and was in trouble a long way from the finish.
-He eventually finished fifth, with Ayshire winning easily by two lengths.
+He eventually finished fifth, with Ayrshire winning easily by two lengths.
 He had looked beaten only a quarter of a mile into the race and it was later found that an abscess in his mouth had burst in the opening stages.
 He was then taken out of the Derby.

 His first race back after the 2000 Guineas was the Lancashire Plate, where he finished unplaced and the race was won by Seabreeze.
 He started the Champion Stakes at Newmarket in a field that included Minting.
 Minting started favourite the 60/100 favourite, with Friar's Balsam at 5/2.
 After the start he settled in third place of the six runners.
 In the closing stages Friar's Balsam and Minting drew rapidly clear of the others before they had even been asked for an effort.
 With Friar's Balsam in a slight lead Minting tried to close, but could not and Friar's Balsam beat him by half a length without being extended, the two being well clear of the rest.